Royal Tongan Marines: Operational history

-Unique Traditions
+Unique traditions

 Royal Tongan Marines are known for performing the traditional Sipi Tau, a Tongan war dance on formal occasions, such as transfer of authority ceremonies during deployments, and a response in kind to other war dances like the Maori Haka Peruperu performed by New Zealand Defence Force personnel.

 Organization

-The Royal Tongan Marines consists of;
+The Royal Tongan Marines consists of a headquarters, with three light infantry marine platoons.